adrelanos/aeternity-wiki/Understanding-æternity.md

 # What are AE Tokens and how are they used and consumed?

-The Æternity tokens will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.
+The æternity tokens will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.

-All Æternity tokens will be distributed via the genesis block through an ERC20 Ethereum Smart contract, and at a later stage by mining.
+All æternity tokens will be distributed via the genesis block through an ERC20 Ethereum Smart contract, and at a later stage by mining.

-# How can Æternity be used?
+# How can æternity be used?

 Toll API: Payment channels allow for a new kind of API, where one pays for every call to the API, possibly every HTTP-request.